Phil Rasmussen

-Philip M. Rasmussen (May 11, 1918 – April 30, 2005) was a United States Army Air Forces second lieutenant assigned to the 46th Pursuit Squadron at Wheeler Field on the island of Oahu during the Japanese attack on December 7, 1941.
+Philip M. Rasmussen (May 11, 1918 – April 30, 2005) was a United States Army Air Forces second lieutenant assigned to the 46th Pursuit Squadron at Wheeler Field on the island of Oahu during the Japanese attack on Pearl Harbor on December 7, 1941.
 He was one of the few American pilots to get into the air that day.

 Rasmussen was awarded a Silver Star for his actions.
-He flew many later combat missions, including a bombing mission over Japan that earned him an oak leaf cluster.
-He stayed in the military after the war and eventually retired from the United States Air Force as a lieutenant colonel in 1965.
+He flew many later combat missions, including a bombing mission over Japan that earned him an oak leaf cluster to his Silver Star.
+He stayed in the military after the war and retired from the United States Air Force as a lieutenant colonel in 1965.
 He died in 2005 of complications from cancer and is buried in Arlington National Cemetery.

 Pearl Harbor attack

 On the morning of December 7, Lt.
-Rasmussen had awakened in his barracks, when, looking out a window in purple pajamas, he saw a group of Japanese airplanes dropping bombs on the field.
-He strapped his .45 caliber pistol to the outside of his pajamas and ran to get an airplane.
+Rasmussen had awakened in his barracks when a group of Japanese airplanes dropped bombs on the field.
+He strapped his .45 caliber pistol to the outside of his purple pajamas and ran to get an airplane.

 Most of the planes were destroyed, but Lt.
 Rasmussen found an unscathed P-36 Hawk and taxied it to a revetment where he had it loaded with ammunition.
 During a lull in the bombing, he took off with three other pilots.
 They received orders by radio to fly to Kaneohe Bay on the north-east side of the island.